Spiritual Director

 • Heather Russell

-Secretary, and Director of Marketing.
+Member at Large, and Director of Marketing.

-Member at Large, and Director of Visibility.
+Member at Large, and Director of Volunteering.

 Practitioners

 An Ahava Practitioner is a professional, spiritual coach, licensed by Centers for Spiritual Living.
 Practitioners complete four years of study and must pass a comprehensive exam and an oral panel to practice.
-Additionally, practitioners are required to complete continuing service and education requireents.
+Additionally, practitioners are required to complete continuing service and education requirements.

 Practitioners are the healing arm of Ahava Center for Spiritual Living, prayerfully supporting the lives of those within our community.
 More than a vocation, being a practitioner is a way of life.
 Some Practitioners see individual clients for collaborative coaching, which emphasizes spiritual guidance and support.